crespohector/welcome-to-mod-7/README.md

 Capstone Project is an assessment to test your programming and software engineering skills.
 The main objective is to build a user-ready MVP *(Minimal Viable Product)* application within these two weeks from planning to having a deployed app.
 The minimum requirements to pass capstone is to have at least 2 core features with error validations and styling.
 The expectation is to have a completed MVP application first, then focus on refactoring to include additional features.
 This approach is known as Agile, whereas the Waterfall approach can be seen as completing one phase at a time before moving onto the next phase.
 Agile is an iterative approach where we deliver goals in small incremental amounts.

-Please note, we want to aim for 4 features *(2 core and 2 bonus /or core)*, however the minimum to pass is **2 core *(CRUD)* features**.
+Please note, we want to aim for 4 core features and 2 bonus features, however the minimum to pass is **2 core *(CRUD)* features**.
 Students should have a clear road map of what should be their MVP first to pass then implement future goals.

 [Agile vs Waterfall Link](https://www.ibm.com/cloud/blog/agile-vs-waterfall)

 ## Table of Contents
 - [Mental Health](https://github.com/crespohector/welcome-to-mod-7#mental-health)